hawkes69/dapp/README.md

 # README

-This is a working directory that contains a simple app to track completion percentage of various amusement parks in Orlando.
-My wife and I would like to 100% each of the parks and want a simple web app to keep track of our progress.
+This is a working directory that contains a simple app to track the completion percentage of various amusement parks in Orlando.
+My wife and I would like to "100%" (complete every attraction and eat at every restaurant) each of the parks and want a simple web app to keep track of our progress.
+This will be a mobile-first app and I don't plan to have a working desktop implementation as we will almost exclusively access this from our phones while in the parks.

 ## Things that need to be implemented.